MangoSalad/assembler-cmps361/README.md

  - SymTab.h - the definition of the class the manage the symbol table.
  - SymTab.cpp - implementation of the class to manage the symbol table.

  - Errors.h - the definition of the class to perform error reporting.
-In windows, errors will be printed in red text color.
+ - Errors.cpp - the implementation of the class to perform error reporting.

  - Emulator.h - the definition for the emulator class.